DiegelD/CarND-Capstone/README.md

  ## Debugging

 ## Appendix

+in addition to these packages you will find the following, which are not necessary to change for the project.
+The styx and styx_msgs packages are used to provide a link between the simulator and ROS, and to provide custom ROS message types:

+### path_to_project_repo)/ros/src/styx/

+A package that contains a server for communicating with the simulator, and a bridge to translate and publish simulator messages to ROS topics.

+### path_to_project_repo)/ros/src/styx_msgs/

+A package which includes definitions of the custom ROS message types used in the project.

+### path_to_project_repo)/ros/src/waypoint_loader/

+A package which loads the static waypoint data and publishes to /base_waypoints.

+### path_to_project_repo)/ros/src/waypoint_follower/

+A package containing code from Autoware which subscribes to /final_waypoints and publishes target vehicle linear and angular velocities in the form of twist commands to the /twist_cmd topic.

 Please use **one** of the two installation options, either native **or** docker installation.

 ### Native Installation